rumbu13/sharp/cstod.md

 int array[20]
 ```
 ##Pointers
 Since D is not a managed language, you are free to use pointers anywhere in the code, without encompassing them in an unsafe context.
-On th contrary, D code is by default unsafe, but you can force the safe context using the `@safe` keyword:
+On the contrary, D code is by default unsafe, but you can force the safe context using the `@safe` keyword:
 - C#
 ```
 int value;